MicrosoftDocs/PowerShell-Docs/gallery/psget/module/PreReleaseModule.md

     #---
     PrivateData = @{
         PSData = @{
-            PrereleaseString = 'alpha'
+            Prerelease = 'alpha'
         }
     }
 }
 ```

-The detailed requirements for PrereleaseString string are:
+The detailed requirements for Prerelease string are:

-* PrereleaseString may only be specified when the ModuleVersion is 3 segments for Major.Minor.Build.
+* Prerelease string may only be specified when the ModuleVersion is 3 segments for Major.Minor.Build.
 This aligns with SemVer v1.0.0.
-* A hyphen is the delimiter between the Build number and the PrereleaseString.
-A hyphen may be included in the Prerelease string as the first character.
+* A hyphen is the delimiter between the Build number and the Prerelease string.
+A hyphen may be included in the Prerelease string as the first character, only.
-* The PrereleaseString may contain only ASCII alphanumerics [0-9A-Za-z-] and hyphen [-].
-It is recommended to begin the PrereleaseString with an alpha character, as it will be easier to identify that this is a prerelease version when scanning a list of items.
+* The Prerelease string may contain only ASCII alphanumerics [0-9A-Za-z-].
+It is a best practice to begin the Prerelease string with an alpha character, as it will be easier to identify that this is a prerelease version when scanning a list of items.
 * Only SemVer v1.0.0 prerelease strings are supported at this time.
-PrereleaseString __must not__ contain either period or + [.+], which are allowed in SemVer 2.0.
+Prerelease string __must not__ contain either period or + [.+], which are allowed in SemVer 2.0.
-* Examples of supported PrereleaseString strings are: -alpha, -alpha1, -BETA, -update20171020
+* Examples of supported Prerelease string are: -alpha, -alpha1, -BETA, -update20171020

 __Prerelease versioning impact on sort order and installation folders__

 Sort order changes when using a prerelease version, which is important when publishing to the PowerShell Gallery, and when installing modules using PowerShellGet commands.
-If the PrereleaseString is specified for two modules, the sort order is based on the string portion following the hyphen.
+If the Prerelease string is specified for two modules, the sort order is based on the string portion following the hyphen.
 So, version 2.5.0-alpha is less than 2.5.0-beta, which is less than 2.5.0-gamma.
-If two modules have the same ModuleVersion, and only one has a PrereleaseString, the module without the PrereleaseString is assumed to be the production-ready version and will be sorted as a greater version than the prerelease version (which includes the PrereleaseString).
+If two modules have the same ModuleVersion, and only one has a Prerelease string, the module without the Prerelease string is assumed to be the production-ready version and will be sorted as a greater version than the prerelease version (which includes the Prerelease string).
 As an example, when comparing releases 2.5.0 and 2.5.0-beta, the 2.5.0 version will be considered the greater of the two.

 When publishing to the PowerShell Gallery, by default the version of the module being published must have a greater version than any previously-published version that is in the PowerShell Gallery.